-This course is designed to introduce students to the field of childcare and early childhood education.
-The development of young children from three years through five years is studied as well as how to create lessons for art, music, math, science and storytelling, how to design a bulletin board and how to guide children's behavior.
-Students also investigate careers in the field and how to become an effective early childhood educator.
+This course introduces students to the field of childcare and early childhood education.
+The course focuses on the development of young children from three years through five years as well as how to create lessons for art, music, math, science and storytelling, and how to design a bulletin board and how to guide children's behavior.
+Students investigate careers in the field so they can learn about becoming an effective early childhood educator.
 Students will observe and help in an infant and toddler classroom for several weeks.
 Work begins on the Professional Resource File for the Child Development Associate certificate issued at the end of the senior year.
 Participation in a child development lab is a significant component of the course.

-Early Childhood Education II - Course #920 Grade 11-12
+Early Childhood Education II - Course #920

-Prerequisite: Early Childhood Education I
+Grade 11-12 3 credits Prerequisite: Early Childhood Education I 15 pds/wk